Creating Boundaries with Your Adult Child

 Obviously, every family's circumstances are different.
-Yet over my twenty-five years as a psychologist, the adage, "Give a person a fish, she will have dinner; teach her how to fish, she will never go hungry", rings more true than ever.
+Yet over my 25 years as a psychologist, the adage, "Give a person a fish, she will have dinner; teach her how to fish, she will never go hungry," rings more true than ever.

-Whether you’ve got a 35 year old daughter who keeps asking for money while falsely claiming she will pay you back, or a 25 year old son who just can’t keep a job, adult children who behave immaturely can be stressful.
+Whether you’ve got a 35-year-old daughter who keeps asking for money while falsely claiming she will pay you back, or a 25-year-old son who just can’t keep a job, adult children who behave immaturely can be stressful.
 I have seen many sad stories in my office of families with children over age 21 (in one case age 44!) who still are overly dependent on their parents.
-It can be very challenging for parents to set limits with adult children whom have become overly dependent.
+It can be very challenging for parents to set limits with adult children who have become overly dependent.
 The parents often feel drained and emotionally depleted.
 They want their child to be happy on his own, yet they live in fear of not doing enough to help their child get there.
 This is by no means an easy situation!

 • Does your child now act entitled to, and demand, things you once enjoyed giving—car privileges, gifts, perks at home, or rent money?

-• Does it feel like you are living from crisis to crisis with your adult chld?
+• Does it feel like you are living from crisis to crisis with your adult child?

 • Do you sacrifice too much to meet your adult child’s needs?